home-assistant/home-assistant.io/source/_components/aurora_abb_powerone.markdown

 The TCP/IP method of commuicating with inverters is supported by the Python library, but not by this implementation in this integration.

-The component provides a single sensor which reports the live power output in watts.
+This integration provides a single sensor which reports the live power output in watts.

 Note the PV inverter will be unresponsive to communications when in darkness.